heterodb/pg-strom/docker/README.md

 ## System Requirements

-PG-Strom requires a recent NVIDIA video card.
+PG-Strom requires a Linux host and a recent NVIDIA video card.
 There is an official hardware validation list located [here](https://github.com/heterodb/pg-strom/wiki/002:-HW-Validation-List), but it is not comprehensive and assumes that you are running PG-Strom on a bare-metal system rather than a VM or Docker container.

 This Dockerfile was tested on a computer with the following specs: